-The ultimate goal of Information Literacy is to impart the skill of lifelong learning or learning how to learn [6].
-The ACRL declares "ultimately, information literate people are those who have learned how to learn.
-They know how to learn because they know how information is organised, how to find information, and how to use information" [1].
-A further important goal of Information Literacy programs, according to ACRL, is to develop in students the capability of both critically evaluating the information they encounter and of continuing to use the skills that they have acquired to confidently handle the new challenges that will confront them throughout their lives [1].

-In a digital world, where there is a mass of unregulated information, it is vital that students from the very start of their academic careers make use of generic critical thinking skills [14].
+Bruce (1997) states the ultimate goal of Information Literacy is to impart the skill of lifelong learning or learning how to learn.
+The ACRL (1989) declares "ultimately, information literate people are those who have learned how to learn.
+They know how to learn because they know how information is organised, how to find information, and how to use information".
+A further important goal of Information Literacy programs, according to ACRL (1989), is to develop in students the capability of both critically evaluating the information they encounter and of continuing to use the skills that they have acquired to confidently handle the new challenges that will confront them throughout their lives.
+Grafstein (2002) notes that in a digital world, where there is a mass of unregulated information, it is vital that students from the very start of their academic careers make use of generic critical thinking skills.
 These will engender the ability to evaluate the information they encounter for: authenticity, accuracy, credibility, authority, relevance, concealed bias and logical inconsistency.